FDSc Nursing Associate (with NMC Registration)

 Why study this subject?

-On graduating from this programme, Nursing Associates will be able to work independently, within defined parameters of practice and under the direction of a Registered Nurse, to deliver the distinct plan of care.
+On graduating from this programme, Nursing Associates will be able to work independently, within defined parameters of practice and under the direction of a Registered Nurse, to deliver a defined plan of care.

 Why study at Buckinghamshire New University?